Phyllis Birkby papers

 Conditions Governing Access

-Selected incoming personal correspondence restricted: Dubnoff until 1 Jan 2048; Hammer (including audio letter) until 1 Jan 2038; Weisman until 1 Jan 2028.
+This collection is open for research use with the following restrictions on access: At the direction of the donor, selected incoming personal correspondence is restricted: Dubnoff until 1 Jan 2048; Hammer (including audio letter) until 1 Jan 2038; Weisman until 1 Jan 2028.
 Tape recorded therapy sessions restricted until 1 Jan 2033

 Conditions Governing Use